The Oracles of Balaam

 It seems that our ancestors believed in their superstitions so strongly that they changed history to make them come true!
 Some traces seem to remain in our religions and could explain why Jesus rode into Jerusalem on a donkey, which according to Matthew (21:4) was to fulfill the prophecy of Zechariah (9:9).
 It is more difficult to determine if Jesus used similar dramatics when he fulfilled Malachi's prophecy (3:23-4) by saying that John the Baptist was Elijah, born again, "but they would not recognize him"?
 The Church interprets it in Messianic terms, but if we remain objective we can't exclude that Jesus really considered himself the prophet Elisha, come again, as believed by some early "church fathers".
 Why else did he always insist that he was the "Son of Man", even when relating to his father in heaven?
 And finally, we must ask if Judas really committed a sin when he fulfilled a "divine prophecy" to betray Jesus?
 If we think about it, only pious Jews have a right to condemn him – because if Judas had disobeyed God there would be no Christianity!

-Although incomprehensible for us today, we must consider that we are dealing with a phenomenon that may find a natural explanation some day in the future, one that might even be reconciled with intelligent design.
+Although incomprehensible today, we must consider that we are dealing with a phenomenon that may find a natural explanation some day in the future, one that might even be reconciled with intelligent design.
 It seems to have been noticed by wise men in different cultures as soon as our evolution became a conscious experience, as one lecturer proposed in the 1980s (5).
 This phenomenon could relate to DNA-memory and may have the force to trigger "reincarnations" or "spiritual rebirths" of highly evolved individuals (6).
 This would have even greater consequences: If two Jewish prophets were born again as John and Jesus – Jesus would not have been the expected Messiah!
 Something Christians and Jews would reject unanimously because both religions would have misunderstood the mission of Jesus and John.
 According to Malachi 4:5-6, the Jews are still waiting for the Messiah by reserving an empty chair and a glass of wine for Elijah at ceremonies!
 But if Jesus really said that Elijah had returned as John the Baptist, other mysteries would finally have a simple explanation.
 The DNA of all human beings could be connected in the subconscious and therefore confused with heaven.
-Some day, it may lead to a new understanding of such religious concepts as eternal life, the resurrection and the second coming.
+Some day, it may lead to a revision of such religious concepts as eternal life, the resurrection and second coming.

 If we evaluate the interpretation of the grail mystery by Chretien and Wolfram in this light, there is a major problem to resolve: It could mean that Loyola realized that the Elisha-Jesus succession continued in Catalonia.
 If this conjecture has any validity, the loss of information about this event could be explained with the extensive work of the Maurists and Bollandists.
 What they failed to eliminate were the manuscripts of Pujades who preserved some of this information in a few hidden 'time-capsules'.
 Although a knight like Perceval is an unlikely candidate for an Elisha-Jesus succession, let's not forget that the Gospels ignore the life of Jesus for about thirty years.
 To compare the 'King of the Grail' with the 'King of the Jews' is nevertheless a most adventurous project and should not be easily accessible on this website.
 Meanwhile, we can spend more time with potential DNA-messages and the 854-year cycles, especially the latter's historical and meteorological parallels, because we insult the faithful by raising doubts about the "supernatural" and some "extra-terrestial" influences without hard evidence to back it up.
 That's why we must apologize because we are still far too ignorant to understand the mysteries we dare to challenge – another good reason for you to get involved in our "quest" and contribute your insights!
 Please send your comments and criticism to firstname.lastname@example.org and help us take our search for the Holy Grail to a higher level!